apache/accumulo-access/README.md

 This functionality is provided in a standalone java library that has no dependencies (for example no Hadoop, Zookeeper, Thrift, etc dependencies).

-For a conceptual overview of what an access expression is see the [specification](SPECIFICATION.md) document.
+For a conceptual overview of what an access expression is, see the [specification](SPECIFICATION.md) document.
 See the [getting started guide](contrib/getting-started/README.md) for an example of how to use this java library.